betaveros/castlefall/README.markdown

 Setup/Development
 ===========

 The server is just Python 3, with Twisted and Autobahn.
+(Setup a virtualenv if you'd like, then run `pip install -r requirements.txt` to install dependencies.)

 The frontend is in the `frontend` directory, and is Yarn + React + TypeScript + Webpack.
-In theory if you run `yarn install` or something you'll be able to install everything and get things working. `yarn run webpack-dev-server` gives you a dev server that will automatically refresh when you change the JavaScript, which is pretty nice.
+In theory if you run `yarn install` you'll be able to install everything and get things working. `yarn run webpack-dev-server` gives you a dev server that will automatically refresh when you change the JavaScript, which is pretty nice. (`npm` will probably also work well enough.)

 I need to set up a separate uncommitted config file, but for now, set up the Python websockets server running somewhere (run with `prod` as an argument to actually serve to the world), transpile the JS with `websocketURL` pointed to the server, and serve the HTML and transpiled JS page.